 The life sciences industry is an important economic driver for the county.
 There are currently over 400 life sciences-related establishments in Montgomery County employing over 40,000 public and private sector workers, which accounts for 10 percent of the county's overall employment.
 Growth in the private life science sector significantly outpaced growth in overall private employment in the county over the last decade.
 The Life Sciences Center is the epicenter for this important industry in the county.
-As of 2021, the LSC and adjacent areas contained 33 percent of the county's private life sciences employees.
+As of 2021, the LSC and adjacent areas contained 33 percent of the county's private life science establishments and 64 percent of its private life sciences employees.